0xAX/linux-insides/CONTRIBUTING.md

     ```
     git checkout -b "linux-bootstrap-1-fix"
     ```
-    You can name it however you want.
+    You can name it whatever you want.

 4. Make your changes.